GoogleCloudPlatform/datashare-toolkit/ingestion/README.md

 ### Schema definition and data transformation

-`CDS` supports two stages of data ingestion, both configurable via files stored in the same Cloud Storage bucket as the data being uploaded.
+`DS` supports two stages of data ingestion, both configurable via files stored in the same Cloud Storage bucket as the data being uploaded.